Skip to content

 If there was no device-lead present, in this case, the TR could be attributed to the dilated tricuspid annulus, which is a common finding in patients with long-standing atrial fibrillation and severely dilated atria.
 However, a crucial question arises when a device lead is present; is the lead responsible for the regurgitation’s “presence” or “severity”?
 Answering this question has obvious clinical and management implications, especially in a patient with signs and symptoms of right heart failure.

-The lead is usually off-centred, fixed to a leaflet, and has minimal motion (video-14).
-An entrapped lead is closely associated with a leaflet and moves in concert; leaflet puppeteers the lead.
-Based on these pictures and the characteristics of the TR jet, it could be assumed that the likely cause of the pathology is either an “entrapped lead” or a “perforated leaflet“.
+4. Echocardiographic findings: TR jet and lead characteristics in echocardiographic images can help immensely.
+CIED lead-related TR jet is usually eccentric and tends to hug the lead, and the jet can start well above the leaflet’s coaptation line (Figure-3).
+The lead is usually off-centred, fixed to a leaflet, and has minimal motion (Video-14).
+An entrapped lead is closely associated with a leaflet and moves in concert; the leaflet puppeteers the lead.
+Based on these pictures and the characteristics of the TR jet, the likely cause of the pathology is either an “entrapped lead” or a “perforated leaflet”.

-Tricuspid valve leaflet localisation on 2D echocardiogram:
+Tricuspid valve leaflet localisation on 2D echocardiogram

-CT coronary angiogram and CIED-induced tricuspid regurgitation.
+CT coronary angiogram and CIED-induced tricuspid regurgitation

-Surgical findings and progress:
+Surgical findings and progress

 Conclusion: